 Science for the People

-This website was created to organize and archive a conference on the history and legacy of Science for the People (SftP), held in April 2014 at the University of Massachusetts, Amherst.
-It will be maintained as a hub for studying the history of Science for the People and for future organizing.
+This website was created to organize and archive a conference on the history and legacy of Science for the People (SftP), held in April 2014 at the University of Massachusetts, Amherst and hosted by the Social Thought & Political Economy Program.
+The site will be maintained as a hub for studying the history of Science for the People and for future organizing.
 We invite visitors to explore the Conference tab for video of all conference sessions, along with abstracts and presentation files for many of the presentations.
 We also invite you to explore the History tab for historical materials on the movement, which includes many SftP publications along with FBI files obtained through a FOIA request.
-In the coming months, we expect to develop a new section of the website to support an SftP “revitalization” project.